Juan Fernández (explorer): New Zealand

 Mainstream historians do not accept these claims.
 University of Auckland history professor James Belich said that similar claims that the French and Chinese discovered New Zealand prior to Abel Tasman in 1642 have also been put forward.
-"I think there are a number of theories of this kind and all are highly unlikely.".
-New Zealand film maker Winston Cowie's books Conquistador Puzzle Trail (2015) and Nueva Zelanda, un puzzle histórico: tras la pista de los conquistadores españoles (2016), published with the support of the Embassy of Spain to New Zealand, propose that the Ruamahnga skull and oral tradition may support the theory, with more evidence required to take it from possibility to probability.
+"I think there are a number of theories of this kind and all are highly unlikely".
+New Zealand film maker Winston Cowie's books Conquistador Puzzle Trail (2015) and Nueva Zelanda, un puzzle histórico: tras la pista de los conquistadores españoles (2016), published with the support of the Embassy of Spain to New Zealand, propose that the Ruamahunga skull and oral tradition may support the theory, with more evidence required to take it from possibility to probability.